fridge-dev/blog/posts/2022-04-28-named-bool.md

 ## Cost of conventions

 Every fancy abstraction that you introduce has a cost.
 A small conceptual cost that new readers and maintainers will have to learn, on top of the many other bits of knowledge they must acquire to be effective in a code base.
-There is a certain charm of writing the simplest possible code using standard lib.
+There is a certain charm of writing the code using only standard lib and minimal dependencies/abstractions.

 The point of this post is to make people aware of this choice and give people the option to consider using in some situations.
 As always, situational judgement is required.